aindilis/strads-claude/README.md

 ## Simulation of Temporally Recursive Agents with Dynamic Scenarios - Collaborative Learning and Understanding through Dynamic Environments

-STRADS-CLAUDE is an advanced simulation system inspired by Douglas Lenat's STRADS (Simulation of Temporally Recursive Agents in Dynamic Scenarios).
+STRADS-CLAUDE is an advanced simulation system inspired by Douglas Lenat's STRADS (STRategic Automatic Discovery System).
 This project aims to create a flexible, knowledge-based simulation of possible futures, allowing for the exploration of complex scenarios and agent interactions.

 ### Features